ogie-stogie/11_16_20_writeups/README.md

 `AFFCTF{HIDDENKITTEN}`

 # Conclusion
 Most of this CTF I ran into the same type of web problem where I would have to use a GET method from the server to return a file from the same machine.
 However, I didn't know the name of the file.
 This was literally in 3-4 different CTFs that I saw this weekend and I tried implementing URL fuzzers and trying gobuster with some wordlists but was unable to identify the server directory layouts.
 Early attempts of curl with spider option were also unsuccessful.
 Furthermore, I will start looking into the Cryptography challenges again because I am interested in Applied Cryptography and want some practice before starting that course.
-In Affinity, there was a simple shifted cipher that I skipped and the next was named: Hongqiao.
+In Affinity, there was a simple shift cipher that I skipped and the next was named: Hongqiao.
 While installing the Jumbo version of John-the-ripper I installed the GPU dependencies incorrectly and this led to the system crashing.
 If it wasn't for this unfortunate accident, I was going to try and brute force the sha1 encryption on the message since I saw that the encrypted message was 40 characters long.<br>
 <br>
 My goals for future CTFs is to figure out how to map server directories and have either hashcat/John-the-ripper(Jumbo) functional so it can run in the background.